railwayapp/docs/src/docs/reference/deployments.md

 #### Failed
 If an error occurs during the build or deploy process, the Deployment will stop and the status will become `Failed`.

-#### Success
+#### Active
-Once the Deployment is live and running, the status will change to `Success`.
+Once the Deployment is live and running, the status will change to `Active`.

+### Completed
+This is the status of the Deployment when the running app exits with a non-zero exit code.

 #### Crashed
-A Deployment will remain in the `Success` state unless it [crashes](/guides/deployment-actions#restart-a-crashed-deployment), at which point it will become `Crashed`.
+A Deployment will remain in the `Active` state unless it [crashes](/guides/deployment-actions#restart-a-crashed-deployment), at which point it will become `Crashed`.

 #### Removed
-When a new Deployment is triggered, older deploys in a `Crashed` and `Success` state are eventually removed - first having their status updated to `Removing` before they are finally `Removed`.
+When a new Deployment is triggered, older deploys in a `Crashed` or `Active` state are eventually removed - first having their status updated to `Removing` before they are finally `Removed`.
 Deployments may also be removed manually.

 ## Ephermal Storage